lzackx/Zouter/README.md

 ## License

-ZRouter is available under the MIT license.
+Zouter is available under the MIT license.
 See the LICENSE file for more info.